bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 in) Pirate Mode are shown in [dark mode](#display-mode-management), and described with grey text.

+### Safe Mode

+Operating a vehicle involves some risks to both the vehicle and the operator.
+When BlueOS detects that the vehicle is armed it engages safe mode, which requires explicit confirmation to access functionality like BlueOS and autopilot firmware updates.

+{{ easy_image(src="safe-mode", width="400") }}

 ### Interface Overview
 {{ service(service="blueos-frontend", port=80) }}